 Additionally, steel is a more sustainable option due to plastic’s lesser longevity.
 Plastic breaks down much faster when compared to steel.
 Since most plastics come from petroleum, it’s also an often-imported and non-renewable resource.

-Altogether, for cost over time, eco-friendliness, durability, sterility, and overall toughness, stainless steel medical makes for the most durable and efficient tray for the medical field.
-Whether you need an instrument tray for surgical equipment in the operating room, or a cart to hold dental tools, Marlin Steel can meet your needs.
+Altogether, for cost over time, eco-friendliness, durability, sterility, and overall toughness, stainless steel makes for the most durable and efficient tray for the medical field.
+Whether you need an instrument tray for surgical equipment in the operating room or a cart to hold dental tools, Marlin Steel can meet your needs, and all of Marlin’s stainless steel trays are made in the USA.

-Learn more about how you can benefit from using stainless steel medical trays by contacting the experts at Marlin Steel!
-We’re happy to help you find the perfect custom tray to meet your needs—and have years of experience in helping others in the medical industry.
+Learn more about how you can benefit from using stainless steel surgical trays by contacting the experts at Marlin Steel!
+They have years of experience in helping others in the medical industry and will be happy to help you find the perfect custom tray to meet your needs.